 Financial instruments carried at fair value as at 31 March 2020 is ₹ 9,029 lakhs and financial instruments carried at amortised cost as at 31 March 2020 is ₹ 137,892 lakhs.
 A portion of the financial assets are classified as Level 1 having fair value of ₹ 44 lakhs as at 31 March 2020.
 The fair value of these assets is marked to an active market which factors the uncertainties arising out of COVID-19.
 The financial assets carried at fair value by the Company are mainly investments in mutual funds and accordingly, any material volatility is not expected.
 Financial assets of ₹ 35,600 lakhs as at 31 March 2020 carried at amortised cost is in the form of cash and cash equivalents, bank deposits and earmarked balances with banks where the Company has assessed the counterparty credit risk.
 Trade receivables of ₹ 21,444 lakhs as at 31 March 2020 forms a part of the financial assets carried at amortised cost, which is valued considering provision for allowance using expected credit loss method.
-In addition to the historical pattern of credit loss, we have considered the likelihood of increased on any mathematical model but an assessment considering the nature of verticals, impact immediately seen in the demand outlook of these verticals and the financial strength of the customers in respect of whom amounts are receivable.
+In addition to the historical pattern of credit loss, we have considered the likelihood of increased credit risk, if any, and consequential default considering emerging situations due to COVID-19.
+This assessment is not based on any mathematical model but an assessment considering the nature of verticals, impact immediately seen in the demand outlook of these verticals and the financial strength of the customers in respect of whom amounts are receivable.
 The same assessment is done in respect of contract assets of ₹ 10,138 Lakhs as at 31 March 2020 while arriving at the level of provision that is required.
 Basis this assessment, the allowance for doubtful trade receivables of ₹ 638 lakhs as at 31 March 2020 is considered adequate.